christinadan/christinadan-11ty/src/posts/2016-03-04-securing-a-job-internship-part-2-interview-success/index.md

 title: "Securing a Job or Internship - Part 2: Personal Tips for Interview Success"
 slug: 'securing-a-job-internship-part-2-interview-success'
 date: 2016-03-04
-lastModifiedDate: 2020-10-19
+lastModifiedDate: 2020-10-21
 categories:
   - career
 tags:
   - advice
-image: "tumblr_nqx8pj7h531tubinno1_1280.jpg"
 ---

-So you've managed to land that interview you've been wanting (perhaps with the help of [my last post](http://christinadan.com/2016/03/02/securing-a-jobinternship-part-1-landing-an-interview/) in this series?).
+So you've managed to land that interview you've been wanting (perhaps with the help of [my last post](/securing-a-job-internship-part-1-landing-an-interview) in this series).
 Now what?<!-- excerpt --> This will be your make it or break it moment.
 You're very close to securing a that job you want, but the interview process can be long and honestly very nerve-wracking.
 You can find multiple guides online about how to carry yourself in a professional manner.
 I think it's fair to say at this point, we all know how to be professional.
 But being professional isn't necessarily going to guarantee you'll nail your interview.
 While I wouldn't claim to know every "industry secret" to getting hired, I think it's fair to say that we've progressed past "just be professional".
 Every person interviewing has something they can bring to the table and beyond professionalism, the only thing you can do be as genuine and sincere as you can.

 Personally, I hate interviewing.
 Like in most situations where attention is placed on me, I get incredibly nervous, anxious, and well, sweaty.
 I don't consider myself to be a smooth-talking person.
 If I had to admit one thing, it's that I'm honestly very surprised I manage to perform well enough in interviews to receive a job offer.
 If you're the type of person who thrives during these types of situations, I'm truly envious.
 Otherwise, if you're anything like me, there are a few things you can do to ensure your success in interviews!